Basheer88/design-mockup-portfolio/README.md

 https://github.com/Basheer88/design-mockup-portfolio.git

 # How to change Heading
-open index.html with your editor and locate ( <h1> <h2> <h3> ) tags and change their text to what you want.
+open index.html with your editor and locate (h1,h2 and h3) tags and change their text to what you want.

 # How to change paragraph text
-open index.html with your editor and locate ( <p> ) tag and change their text to what you want.
+open index.html with your editor and locate p tag and change their text to what you want.

+# How to change pictures
+locate img folder and overwrite the img files with your desired img files

 # License
 Free license.
 Feel free to do whatever you want with it.